-At the early hours of the morning of June 25, 1950, when many people were still in deep sleep, the Syngman Rhee clique, instigated by the imperialists, launched a sudden invasion on the northern half of Korea along the 38th Parallel.
+At the early hours of the morning of June 25, 1950, when many people were still in deep sleep, the ROK troops, instigated by the US imperialists, launched a sudden invasion against the DPRK.

 When he looked back upon the days of the Korean war, Kang Ryang Uk used to say with great indignation about the enemy planes that had dropped bombs indiscriminately on innocent people almost every day.